Node proxy rotation

 Native fetch needs an Undici dispatcher

-Node fetch is powered by Undici.
-Old http.Agent proxy packages do not automatically affect it.
-Give fetch a dispatcher built for the proxy you want to use.
+Node's native fetch is powered by Undici, so the old http.Agent proxy packages do not automatically affect it.
+Give fetch a Undici ProxyAgent dispatcher built for the proxy you want to use.

 import { fetch, ProxyAgent } from 'undici';